Are armies in Africa more of a problem than a solution? | DW | 19.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Many armies in African countries are perceived as underfunded, under-equipped, and ineffective.
-They are also seen as prone to stage coups and violate human rights.
+Many armies in African countries are perceived as underfunded, underequipped and ineffective.
+They are also seen as prone to staging coups and violating human rights.
 But experts say a more nuanced view is needed.

 Many African armies suffer from a bad reputation.
 They are often poorly trained and ineffective.
 The reasons are manifold, including underfunding, revealed when they need to combat insurgents, as seen in Nigeria and Mozambique.
 In addition, armies are to blame for military coups backed by political actors, as happened in Mali, Guinea, and Sudan.
 Some are accused of corruption and misuse of resources, explains Nan Tian, senior researcher at SIPRI.
 "This is, however, a false representation.
 In general, African militaries are not like this," Tian told DW.
 One example is the Rwandan army, which has won international respect for its discipline and efficiency.